gitaaron/ciat/product/features/CATEGORY_MATCHING.md

 ### Overview

-When importing a new transaction that has not already been assigned a category, assign it to one of the four categories using a "rules engine".
+When importing a new transaction that has not already been assigned a category, assign it to one of the four main categories using a "rules engine".
+The system also supports a **Transfer** category that can be manually set but is never auto-generated.

 This mirrors the command‑line and import flows for consistency.